 Emporia State University offers a variety of baccalaureate, master and doctoral programs online.
 Online bachelor’s degrees include interdisciplinary studies.
 Online master’s degree options include business administration and history.
 Online doctoral degree offerings include a hybrid library and information management program.

 Resources available to students online include reading, writing and mathematics tutoring, disability services, technical support, an online job board and an online library with librarian live chat as well as access to several scholarly article and journal databases.

 Emporia State University is regionally accredited by The Higher Learning Commission (HLC).

 Newman, a Catholic liberal arts college based in Wichita, ranks among the top Christian online schools in Kansas.
 The college’s distance education program includes a bachelor’s in business studies, along with master’s degrees in theological studies, theology, business administration, and education.
 Emphasizing flexibility for working professionals, Newman offers multiple start dates throughout the year and a primarily asynchronous course delivery format with few required class meetings.
 While the college offers most coursework online, some degrees may include a small number of required campus courses.

 Newman supports working students who have been away from college for four or more years through its adult re–entry program.
 The initiative offers reduced tuition rates for bachelor’s degree candidates, with funding options available for full–time and part–time enrollment.
 High–need, independent students may qualify for fully subsidized tuition, while low–need students may qualify for reduced tuition.

-Newman is regionally accredited from the Higher Learning Commission (HLC).
+Newman University is regionally accredited by the Higher Learning Commission (HLC).

 7. MidAmerica Nazarene University